-Decide If You Want to Do Business Under a Different Name
+2. Decide If You Want to Do Business Under a Different Name

 You need to file the relevant form with your company formation agency, or we can file your assumed name for you.
 If you’re happy to do business under your legal business name, you don’t need to file this form.

-Research and Apply for Business Licenses and Permits
+3. Research and Apply for Business Licenses and Permits

 Annual reports contain high-level information on your business, and you are required to file it and pay a fee to remain in good standing.
-You can learn about your ongoing filing requirements here.
+Learn more about your ongoing filing requirements and how Incfile can help.

 Other Areas to Consider

-- Prepare, file and pay your self-employment, state, sales and federal taxes
+Prepare, file, and pay your self-employment, state, sales, and federal taxes.

-- Trademark your business or brand name to protect it from infringement
+Trademark your business or brand name to protect it from infringement.